CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251027122718.png)
 The above roles are same like in portal.azure.com
 ![](../../Attachements/Pasted%20image%2020251027122854.png)
-like this below for all info: below list is long
+like this below for all info: below list is long. below is just few parts
 ![](../../Attachements/Pasted%20image%2020251027122918.png)